augcog/tai/README.md

 ### Step 1: Creating a bot

-1. Go to https://discord.com/developers/applications create an application
+1. Go to https://discord.com/developers/applications and create an application

 2. Build a Discord bot under the application